The comparable-evidence layer under your Site Release Fund application.

 Most London boroughs now hold an in-house or wholly-owned development vehicle.
 For three of them, the vehicle is publicly active enough to make an SSRF application likely, and Perfect Scale already covers the borough at full depth.

-Barking & Dagenham — Be First.
-152 coded small-site decisions; refusal pattern weighted toward design and amenity at the conversion end.
+Barking & Dagenham, Be First.
+152 coded small-site applications; refusal pattern weighted toward design and amenity at the conversion end.
 Free dashboard at /boroughs/barking-and-dagenham/.

-Hounslow — Lampton.
-425 coded small-site decisions; conservation-area coverage is a material refusal-reason driver and the borough’s end-of-terrace pattern reads quite differently from its mews and backland pattern.
+Hounslow, Lampton.
+425 coded small-site applications; conservation-area coverage is a material refusal-reason driver, and the borough’s end-of-terrace pattern reads quite differently from its mews and backland pattern.
 Free dashboard at /boroughs/hounslow/.

-Newham — Red Door Ventures.
-384 coded small-site decisions; the dataset surfaces which exact space-standards categories (gross internal area, single-aspect, daylight) recur on refused decisions.
+Newham, Red Door Ventures.
+384 coded small-site applications; the dataset surfaces which exact space-standards categories (gross internal area, single-aspect, daylight) recur on refused decisions.
 Free dashboard at /boroughs/newham/.

 The free borough dashboards above carry the headline approval rate, refusal taxonomy and decision-routes data.
-The paid Bundle adds the per-site comparable evidence, the density matrix at site-type resolution, and the methodology document that a feasibility report can be procured against.
+Working together adds the per-site comparable evidence, the density matrix at site-type resolution, and the methodology document a feasibility report can be procured against.

 Built by an architect, in the London policy world